m-cassani/Basic-Python-Programs/README.md

 # Basic-Python-Programs
-Some really basic programs that I've develop while studying Python.
+Some really basic programs that I've developed while studying Python.
 Feel free to check them and give your feedback :)

 Projects: